 Group Two Participants are still expected to engage for the required 25 hours a week if they choose to access the Service, unless there are factors affecting their capacity to engage (for example, they are a parent of a child under 6 years old or have mental/physical barriers).

-Providers should tailor a Group Two Participant's Participation Requirements to reflect their capacity.
+If this is the case, Providers should tailor a Group Two Participant's Participation Requirements to reflect their capacity.

 5.3.2.
-ParentsNext Participants in TtW
+Parent Pathways Participants in TtW

-ParentsNext Participants may choose to voluntarily participate in TtW.
+Parent Pathways Participants may choose to voluntarily participate in TtW.